-Unlike other organizations, OA is not just about weight loss, gain or maintenance; or obesity or diets.
-It addresses physical, emotional, and spiritual well-being.
-It is not a religious organization and does not promote any particular diet.
+Unlike other organizations, We are not just about weight loss, gain or maintenance; or obesity or diets.
+We address physical, emotional, and spiritual well-being.
+We are not a religious organization and do not promote any particular diet.
 If you want to stop your compulsive eating, welcome to Overeaters Anonymous.

 In Overeaters Anonymous, you’ll find members who are extremely overweight, even morbidly obese; moderately overweight; average weight; underweight; still maintaining periodic control over their eating behavior, or totally unable to control their compulsive eating.

 OA members experience many different patterns of food behaviors.
 These “symptoms” are as varied as our membership.
 Among them are:

 - obsession with body weight, size, and shape

 - eating binges or grazing

 - use of diet pills, shots, and other medical interventions to control weight